luispadron/UICircularProgressRing/README.md

 ## Features

 * Interface builder designable
-* Highly customizable
+* Highly customizable and flexible
-* Animation for progress and value text built in
+* Easy to use
+* Sleek animations
-* Written in Swift 3 and using Xcode 8
+* Written in Swift

 ## Installation